ome/bio-formats-documentation/sphinx/developers/logging.rst

 - `logback <http://logback.qos.ch/>`_ is the recommended framework and natively implements the SLF4J API.
-A logback version of 1.2.x is recommended as Bio-Formats has a hard dependency for sl4j-api 1.7.30.
-This means that logback versions 1.3.x are not yet supported in Bio-Formats as they rely on sl4j-api 2.x.
+A logback version of 1.2.x is recommended as Bio-Formats has a hard dependency for slf4j-api 1.7.30.
+This means that logback versions 1.3.x and higher are not yet supported in Bio-Formats as they rely on slf4j-api 2.x.
 - `log4j <http://logging.apache.org/log4j>`_ is the other logging framework
   supported by Bio-Formats and is primarily used in the :doc:`MATLAB environment <matlab-dev>`.